Evaporating black holes in de Sitter expanding universe: One-parameter models of dynamical black holes

 For any such model the form of the function (\ref{hdef}) guarantees an asymptotic FLRW space-time ${\frak M}(a)$ whose Hubble function satisfies

 Integrating this equation with the initial condition $a(t_0) =1$ we obtain the scale factor

 of the asymptotic FLRW space-time where we denoted $M_0=M(t_0)$.
 The Hubble functions must depend monotonously of time, without zeros in the physical time domain which might produce singularities of the function $r_a(t)$ giving the radius of the asymptotic horizon (\ref{ra}).
-We may prevent these zeros to appear, either imposing the condition
+We may prevent these zeros to appear imposing different conditions for expanding or collapsing space-times as